Tax for Australians For Dummies

 A company is a separate legal entity and the company tax rate is 30 per cent.

-The Medicare levy is used to help fund the Australian health system and the rate is 1.5 per cent of your taxable income.
-The Medicare levy surcharge applies if you don’t have private health insurance and taxable income is above the following thresholds:
+The Medicare levy is used to help fund the Australian health system and disability care insurance scheme 'DisabilityCare Australia'.
+The rate is 2 per cent of your taxable income.
+The Medicare levy surcharge applies if you don't have private health insurance and taxable income is above the following thresholds:

 The family threshold for the Medicare levy surcharge increases by $1,500 for each dependent child after the first child.